 Our cloud services are generally provided on either a consumption or subscription basis and may have contract terms longer than a year.
 Revenues related to cloud services provided on a consumption basis are recognized when the customer utilizes the services, based on the quantity of services consumed.
-Revenues related to cloud services provided on a subscription basis are recognized ratably over the contract term as the customer receives and consumes the benefits of the cloud services.
+Revenues related to cloud services provided on a subscription basis are recognized recognized when the customer receives and consumes the benefits of the cloud services.